numpy/numpy.org/content/en/case-studies/gw-discov.md

     complex relativity equations and huge amounts of data which present a computational challenge:
-    [O(10^7) CPU hrs needed for binary merger analyses](https://youtu.be/7mcHknWWzNI) spread on 6 dedicated LIGO clusters
+    [O(10^7) CPU hrs needed for binary merger analyses](https://youtu.be/7mcHknWWzNI) spread on 6 dedicated LIGO clusters.

 * **Data Deluge**